wamp-proto/wamp-proto/rfc/text/advanced/ap_27_pubsub_event_history.md

 ## Event History {#pubsub-event-history}

 Instead of complex QoS for message delivery, a *Broker* may provide *Event History*.
-With event history, a *Subscriber* is responsible to handle overlaps (duplicates) when it wants "exactly-once" message processing across restarts.
+With event history, a *Subscriber* is responsible for handling overlaps (duplicates) when it wants "exactly-once" message processing across restarts.

 The event history may be transient, or or it may be persistent where it survives *Broker* restarts.

-The *Broker* implementation may allow for configuration of event history on a per-topic or per-topic-pattern pattern basis.
-Such configuration could enable/disable the feature, event history storage location and parameters such as compression, or the event history data retention policy.
+The *Broker* implementation may allow for configuration of event history on a per-topic or per-topic-pattern basis.
+Such configuration could enable/disable the feature, set the event history storage location, set parameters for sub-features such as compression, or set the event history data retention policy.

-To understand what actually event history means lets review the publication flow.
-When one peer decides to publish a message to a topic it results in `Publication` WAMP message with concrete `publication_id`, `payload` and `options` among other attributes.
+To understand event history, let's first review the event publication flow.
+When one peer decides to publish a message to a topic, it results in a `PUBLISH` WAMP message with fields for the `Publication` id, `Details` dictionary, and, optionally, the payload arguments.

-A given event received by the router from a publisher (a PUBLISH message) will lead to one or more matching subscriptions:
+A given event received by the router from a publisher via a PUBLISH message will match one or more
+subscriptions:

 * zero or one exact subscription
 * zero or more prefix subscriptions
 * zero or more wildcard subscriptions

-One and the same published event is dispatched and sent to every subscriber of all subscriptions matching.
+The same published event is then forwarded to subscribers for every matching subscription.
 Thus, a given event might be sent multiple times to the same client under different subscriptions.
-Every unique subscription (based on topic URI and options) has unique ID.
-All subscribers of the same subscription get the same subscription ID.
+Every subscription instance, based on a topic URI and some options, has a unique ID.
+All subscribers of the same subscription are given the same subscription ID.

 {align="left"}
                                 +----------+            +------------+         +----------+